jeffpar/pcjs.v1/_posts/2014-04-14-node-express-safari.md

 	X-Powered-By:   Express

 And here's where the "blank page" problem occurs: pressing Safari's Reload button.
-Again, the request looks the same as before, and the response is still be 304 ("Not Modified"), but the page is blank, and the response now looks like:
+Again, the request looks the same as before, and the response is still 304 ("Not Modified"), but the page is blank, and the response now looks like:

 	Date:           Mon, 14 Apr 2014 22:21:15 GMT
 	Cache-Control:  public, max-age=0